valeriaoshiro/Minesweeper/README.md

 The objective of the game is to clear the board without revealing any mines.

+### Game modes:
+* Easy: The board is 8x8 with 10 mines
+* Hard: The board is 16x16 with 40 mines

 ### Status of the board:
 * The upper left number indicates how many mines are left to find.
 * The upper middle button is to reset the game.